apache/james-project/src/site/markdown/server/manage-webadmin.md

 An admin can also specify the reindexing mode it wants to use when running the task:

  - `mode` the reindexing mode used.
 There are 2 modes for the moment:
    - `rebuildAll` allows to rebuild all indexes.
+It drops indexed entries prior reindexing.
 This is the default mode.
+   - `rebuildAllNoCleanup` allows to rebuild all indexes.
+It skips the cleanup phase thus will not remove evicted entries upon reindex.
+However it yields better performances on a known to be empty index.
    - `fixOutdated` will check for outdated indexed document and reindex only those.

 This optional parameter must be passed as query parameter.